 6. Have an Hourly Mindset vs a Commission Mindset

 Number six, you must have an hourly mindset versus just a commission mindset.
-The common problem people get into when they get into a commission-based job or door to door is they tend to live paycheck to paycheck, which means deal to deal.
+The common problem people get into when they get into a commission-based job or door-to-door is they tend to live paycheck to paycheck, which means a deal to deal.
 They buy things like, oh, that’s just like one sale.
 I’ll buy that.
 They’ll sell a lot.
-And then they won’t work for a week, and then they’ll be broke again.
+And then they won’t work for a week, and they’ll be broke again.
 They’ll sell a lot.
 They won’t work for a week.

 They’ll be broke again.
-And they go through this salesmanship rollercoaster is what we call it.
+And they go through this salesmanship rollercoaster, which is what we call it.
 So the reality is if you can treat this, even though the commission pays you if you can treat it like an hourly job, meaning no matter what, I work these desired hours, no matter what, whether I sold zero that day or I sold 50 that day, it doesn’t matter.
 I stick to the schedule, even though I’m paid based on the deal.
-So if you have the mindset, if I work the hours, no matter what, I promise, you’ll be a lot more successful than those that go on the salesmanship roller coaster.
+So if you have the mindset, if I work the hours, no matter what, I promise, you’ll be much more successful than those on the salesmanship roller coaster.

 An hourly mindset is a mindset of consistency, discipline, and accountability.
 It’s a mindset of showing up, working hard, and delivering value.
 It’s a mindset of treating your time as your most valuable asset, not your most expendable resource.
 It’s a mindset of being professional, reliable, and trustworthy.
 It’s a mindset of being committed, dedicated, and loyal.

 So, if you have an hourly mindset, you’ll have more consistency, discipline, and accountability.
-You’re going to have more value, more hard work, more results.
+You’ll have more value, hard work, and results.
 You’re gonna have more time, more money, more freedom.
 You’re gonna have more professionalism, more reliability, more trust.
 You’re gonna have more commitment, more dedication, more loyalty.
 And you’re gonna have more stability, more growth, more happiness.